Travis Payne: Career

 At 19, Payne was selected for his first professional role, joining Janet Jackson's Rhythm Nation 1814 World Tour.
 He subsequently appeared with Prince, Debbie Allen, En Vogue, TLC, and Michael Jackson on his Dangerous World Tour.
 As a result of his work with Jackson, Payne was exposed to the entire creative process and began to choreograph for various other stars.
-In 2008, Payne choreographed a tribute segment to Michael Jackson which included Omarion on the television series Dancing with the Stars.
+In 2008, Payne choreographed a tribute segment to Michael Jackson, which included Omarion on the television series Dancing with the Stars.

-In May 2009, Payne started to work with Michael Jackson and Kenny Ortega on This Is It which was a sold-out series of fifty concerts by Jackson to be held at The O2 Arena in London.
+In May 2009, Payne started to work with Michael Jackson and Kenny Ortega on This Is It which was a sold-out series of fifty concerts by Jackson to be held at the O2 Arena in London.
 These were Jackson's first significant concert events since the HIStory World Tour in 1997 and had been cited as one of the year's most important musical events, with over one million people attending in total.
 Unfortunately, the concert series was canceled due to Jackson's untimely death.
-On July 7, 2009, Payne helped choreograph the Michael Jackson memorial service at the Staples Center in Los Angeles which was broadcast live around the world, from the U.S. to Slovakia to parts of Asia, with an estimated one billion viewers.
-Following the months after Jackson's passing, Payne worked very closely with Ortega to piece together rehearsal footage from Michael Jackson's This Is It which was put together from rough footage recorded at the Los Angeles Forum and the Staples Center.
-Subsequently, the film was released worldwide with a limited two-week theatrical run from October 28, to November 12, 2009.
-Tickets went on sale a month early on September 27, 2009, to satisfy a high anticipated demand; to date, the film has broken numerous records via tickets both pre-sale and sales worldwide.
+On July 7, 2009, Payne helped choreograph the Michael Jackson memorial service at the Staples Center in Los Angeles, which was broadcast live around the world, from the U.S. to Slovakia to parts of Asia, with an estimated one billion viewers.
+Following Jackson's passing, Payne worked very closely with Ortega to piece together rehearsal footage from Michael Jackson's This Is It which was put together from rough footage recorded at the Los Angeles Forum and the Staples Center.
+Subsequently, the film was released worldwide with a limited two-week theatrical run from October 28 to November 12, 2009.
+Tickets went on sale a month early, on September 27, 2009, to satisfy a high anticipated demand; to date, the film has broken numerous records via tickets, both pre-sale and sales worldwide.

 In December 2009, Payne also choreographed Lady Gaga on The Monster Ball Tour as well as provided direction for her performances on the 2009 American Music Awards, The Jay Leno Show, and Ellen.
 He also worked with Mariah Carey on her "H.A.T.E.U." video.
-To round out the year, he traveled to Japan to work with SMAP and choreograph a Michael Jackson Tribute which was aired on TV for the New Year's Eve special.
+To round out the year, he traveled to Japan to work with SMAP and choreograph a Michael Jackson tribute that was aired on TV for the New Year's Eve special.